 Yeah, there's a lot of problems in this, Sean.

-They need to show up with 20, 30 people, so when she's gone, the next person does it.
+They need to show up with 20, 30 people so when she's gone, the next person does it.

-That's what the left does, they need to use their tactics.
+They need to use their tactics.

 That's the first thing.

-And it what it typically boils down to is it's dangerous to make assumptions that uh anything that these individuals at the higher levels of the FBI and the DOJ and even the Pfizer judge, at this point, it's more difficult to make an assumption that they what they did was correct or what they did was in the best interest of the people because the totality of the circumstances, when you look at McCabe and Strzok and Page, Comey and Moeller, Rosenstein, when you look at their actions.
+And what it typically boils down to is it's dangerous to make assumptions that anything that these individuals at the higher levels of the FBI and the DOJ and even the FISA judge, at this point, it's more difficult to make an assumption that what they did was correct or what they did was in the best interest of the people because the totality of the circumstances, when you look at McCabe and Strzok and Paige, Comey and Mueller, Rosenstein,

-There's too many holes in it.
+when you look at their actions, there's too many holes in it.

-But when you look at the story that they present on why they did this and how the dossier was used and how it was produced and how it went to the Pfizer court, John, there's just too many holes.
+But when you look at the story that they present on why they did this and how the dossier was used and how it was produced and how it went to the FISA court, John, there's just too many holes.

-You know what's frustrating to me is that at some point we've got to recognize here that civil liberties are in jeopardy.
+You know what's frustrating to me is that at some point, we've got to recognize here that civil liberties are in jeopardy.

-At some point we've got to realize this is not equal justice under the law.
+At some point, we've got to realize this is not equal justice under the law.

-At some point we've got to realize here they didn't prosecute Hillary because she was Hillary and they wanted Hillary in the race, and they never did a real investigation, which is why they wrote an exoneration in May, and then Peter Strzok, who hates Trump, ended up interviewing Hil Hillary in July, and then they exonerated her.
+At some point, we've got to realize here they didn't prosecute Hillary because she was Hillary and they wanted Hillary in the race.

 They hadn't interviewed 17 other people.